 Guinness, a world-leading brand since 1759 has had its first ever brewery converted to a tourist site.
 Located in the Liberties neighborhood, west of the city center.
 In spite its location, tourists continue to swarm the place with the hopes of opening a Guinness right where it all started.

 Guinness is no longer brewed here but you can get to drink it anytime you visit.
 Enough of Guinness history and brewing exhibits are displayed in the storehouse.
 The Merrion Hotel is a great place to stay during your visit.

 Galway City Pubs and the Latin Quarter

 In Galway city, the Latin Quarter is the center of Galway’s nightlife.

 Pubs with bright lights, streets paved with stones, the best restaurants in the city and a university crowd that loves to party all make up the fun aspect of this part of Ireland.
 Tourists are always flocking in and out of sweater shops and the streets are always filled with various performers and entertainers.
-This is the place to be if you want to enjoy a fun nightlife and it attracts a lot of visitors.
+This is the place to be if you want to enjoy a fun nightlife.
 Should you get the chance to visit Galway, the House Hotel is the best.